brentgroves/status/2023/week50.md

 Add Brad rank function
 Add Kevin Proxmox

+- Plan to work on the gage_record view self-join next
+- Working on the webhook system for the report requestor.
+- Switched from a database to using redis for communication between the report reqestor and runner.
 - Came across Multipass and JuJu/charms that can be used to manage the life-cycle of VMs and applications the same on a variety of cloud providers.

 ## Multipass